-As an additional note, it is worth mentioning that when expanding this exercise to all countries - at the expense of weakening our identification strategy - we find our results to be externally valid (see Online Appendix Section L).
+As an additional note, it is worth mentioning that when expanding this exercise to all countries -at the expense of weakening our identification strategy- we find our results to be externally valid (see Online Appendix Section L).

-5.1 Pre-trend and multi-period estimation
+5.1 Pre-trend and event-study estimation

 Can our results be explained by a previous trend in exports?
 We explore this first by estimating the same specification but this time over the period 1985 to 1990, keeping the same treatment defined for years 1995 to 2000.
-OLS results are presented in Table 3, and in this case the estimates for β^{DID} are either non-significant or negative.39 This implies, for the most part, that if anything the products for which more migrants returned were in a negative growth trend before the war.
+OLS results are presented in Table 3, and in this case the estimates for β^{DID} are either non-significant or negative and very small.39 There is not enough evidence to conclude that the levels were different for treated and non-treated industries before the war.

 Second, given the availability of exports data across several years, we turn to estimate the effect of return migration in a event study setting.
 To avoid noise in the estimation, we take 5-year averages for the dependent variable and estimate β^{DID} for 6 different periods, from 1985-1989 to 2010-2014.
-To do this, we simply re-estimate specification (1), this time substituting the dummy $after_t$ for several dummies, each one signaling a 5-year period, along the lines of Autor et al. (2003).40 In this multi-period setting, α_t are 5-year period fixed effects, and the product fixed effects η_p are maintained, allowing for product-specific intercepts.
-Table 4 reports the OLS and the 2SLS estimation using the instrumental variable described above (note we have in this setting four endogenous variables and four instrumental variables, which correspond to the treatment and the instrument multiplied by four different period dummies for periods post-1995).
-Every column includes the convergence control discussed in the previous section, though it is not being reported.
-Naturally, the number of observations in this sample is much larger than before, as it includes 6 data points for each of the 786 products totaling up to 4716 observations (except for the first column where observations where $exports{p,t} = 0$ are excluded).
+To do this, we simply re-estimate specification (1), this time substituting the dummy after_t for several dummies, each one signaling a 5-year period, along the lines of Autor et al. (2003).40 In this multi-period setting, α_t are 5-year period fixed effects, and the product fixed effects η_p are maintained, allowing for productspecific intercepts.
+Table 4 reports the OLS and the 2SLS estimation using the instrumental variable described above (note we have in this setting four